vietdungdev/Koolo-DiobyteVersion/README.md

   between tomb clears — matching the pattern used by other multi-segment runs in the codebase.

+### 27. Vendor visit for TP restock bypasses gold gate (`internal/action/vendor.go`) — [#10](https://github.com/Diobyte/Koolo-DiobyteVersion/pull/10)

+- **Root cause**: `shouldVisitVendor()` checked `TotalPlayerGold() < 1000` **before**
+  evaluating whether the character needed TP scrolls.
+When the player had low gold (< 1000) but a depleted TP tome (< 5 charges), the function returned `false` early — the character never visited the vendor and was stranded in the field without a way back to town.
+- **Fix**: the `ShouldBuyTPs()` check is moved **above** the 1000-gold gate so TP restocking is always prioritised.
+In D2R the game pulls gold from shared stash tabs during vendor purchases, but `TotalPlayerGold()` only sums personal gold + personal stash (excluding shared stash), so any gold-based guard on the TP path would incorrectly skip the vendor when shared stash gold is available.
+- **Downstream safety**: `BuyConsumables()` already has its own gold guards — TP Tome purchase requires > 450 g, and every individual buy call goes through `buyItemOrAbortOnNoGold()` which detects unchanged gold and aborts gracefully.
+Worst case with truly zero gold everywhere is a single no-op vendor visit per town cycle, which is far better than being stranded.
+- `ShouldBuyTPs()` was also removed from the combined `ShouldBuyPotions() || ShouldBuyIDs()` condition that follows the gold gate, since it is now unreachable there (dead code removal).

 ---

 > For a file-level diff against upstream run: